Role of Barcodes in the Food and Retail Industry

 Barcodes enable quick tracking of products, aiding in efficient recalls and adherence to safety standards.

-AOV group, Ideal AgriSearch are successfully using barcodes, enhancing their supply chain management and regulatory compliance.
+AOV group, Ideal AgriSearch, are successfully using barcodes, enhancing its supply chain management and regulatory compliance.